Note: process status (other than running) is system dependent.

 and 127 mean that the shell command failed.

-The shell/5 predicate is similar to spawn_process
+The shell/5 predicate is similar to spawn_process in that

 it spawns another process and can capture that process' input and